 Although they are the most common type of drug crime, drug possession charges in any county throughout the state of Kansas are no minor matter.
 Depending on the type of drug or controlled substance you are arrested for, you can face serious terms of imprisonment.
 In addition, Kansas imposes enhanced penalties for possession cases that involve large amounts or quantities and for habitual offenders.
 While other states are in the process of legalizing marijuana, Kansas continues to punish a second, simple possession of marijuana (regardless of quantity) as a felony.
-No matter the particularities of your drug possession allegation, the Olathe criminal defense lawyers at Garretson & Toth, LLC are prepared to draw upon our more than 45 years of legal experience to provide you with the legal representation you need to reach the best resolution possible.
+No matter the particularities of your drug possession allegation, the Olathe criminal defense lawyers at Garretson & Toth, LLC are prepared to draw upon our 57 years of combined legal experience to provide you with the legal representation you need to reach the best resolution possible.

 Kansas Statutes Annotated § 21-36a06 makes the possession of any controlled substance illegal.
 The legislation also outlines a scheme that charges certain offenses as crimes of different severity.
 For example: